dtcenter/MET/met/docs/Users_Guide/mode.rst

      poly_flag = NONE; // Apply to NONE, FCST, OBS, or BOTH }

-Defining a **grid** and **poly** masking region is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+Defining a **grid** and **poly** masking region is described in :numref:`Data IO MET Configuration File Options`.
 Applying a masking region when running MODE sets all grid points falling outside of that region to missing data, effectively limiting the area of which objects should be defined.

 The **grid_flag** and **poly_flag** entries specify how the grid and polyline masking should be applied: